UltraImageGen: Efficient Ultra-High-Resolution Image Generation with Hierarchical Local Attention: Experiments

 \subsection{Implementation Details}

 \textbf{Experimental Setup.} We adopt FLUX.1-dev~\cite{blackforestlabs2024flux1dev} as our text-to-image backbone, utilizing the Hugging Face Diffusers library for implementation.
-Parameter-efficient fine-tuning is conducted using LoRA from the PEFT library, with a rank of 16.
+Parameter-efficient fine-tuning is conducted using LoRA from the PEFT library, with both rank and alpha equal to 16.
+LoRA layers are only applied to the Query, Key, and Value projection layers across the DiT blocks.
+We adopt pyriology scheduler with default learning rate of 1 and weight decay of 0.01, and set bias correction and safe-guard warmup to true.
+During inference, we set the NTK factor of RoPE embedding to be 10 and disabled the dynamic shifting of the scheduler following~\cite{bu2025hiflow, du2024max}.
 Our custom attention mechanisms are implemented following the principles of FlashAttention-2~\cite{dao2023flashattention} and SageAttention~\cite{zhang2024sageattention2}.
-The model was trained for 20,000 steps on two NVIDIA A6000 Ada GPUs (48GB VRAM each), using a per-GPU batch size of 1 with gradient accumulation over 4 steps.
+The model was trained for 20,000 steps on two NVIDIA RTX A6000 Ada GPUs (48GB VRAM each), using a per-GPU batch size of 1 with gradient accumulation over 4 steps.
 All subsequent experiments were conducted on this same hardware configuration.
 For the fine-tuning dataset, we generated 10,000 images at a resolution of $1024 \times 1024$ using the base FLUX.1-dev model, prompted by a randomly sampled collection of high-quality text descriptions.
 The kernel size is designed to be Q-block=128 and K-block=64 (128 for blocksparse Flash Attention) which suits the granularity supported for~\cite{zhang2024sageattention2} on NVIDIA A6000 Ada.
-All experiments were conducted on a cluster of 8 NVIDIA A6000 Ada.
+All experiments were conducted on one NVIDIA RTX Pro 6000 Blackwell GPU (96GB VRAM).